NVIDIA/RTX-AI-Toolkit/README.md

 ### Model Building
-RTX AI Toolkit leverages NVIDIA Workbench for
+RTX AI Toolkit leverages NVIDIA AI Workbench  to streamline dependency management.
+AI Workbench offers a WSL-based container environment that is lightweight and easy to use, significantly enhancing the setup process for AI model development and deployment.

+To learn more about NVIDIA AI Workbench Desktop and to download it, please visit here[https://www.nvidia.com/en-us/deep-learning-ai/solutions/data-science/workbench/].